 The hypothesis table

-- The value you believe the feature will generate,
+- The value you believe the feature will generate; and

-- The risks involved if the underlying assumptions were wrong.
+- The risks involved if the underlying assumptions are wrong.

 Features with higher risk and higher perceived value should receive the highest priority—because if the underlying hypotheses related to those features are wrong (or even partly wrong), it could have dire consequences for your project.